luizfonseca/proksi/gitbook/configuration/yaml.md

 # This can be adjusted based on the number of CPU cores available on the server.
 # The default value is 1.
 #
 # Note: Increasing the number of threads can improve the performance of the server,
 # but it can also increase the memory usage.
 #
 # Note 2: This only affect the HTTPS service, the HTTP service
 # (and other background services) is single threaded.
 worker_threads: 4

+# The configuration for the HTTPS & HTTP service.
+server:
+  # The address that the server will listen on while serving HTTPS.
+  # This can be a TCP address or a Unix socket.
+  # The default value is "0.0.0.0:443".
+  https_address: "0.0.0.0:443"

+  # The address that the server will listen on for HTTP requests.
+  # This can be a TCP address or a Unix socket.
+  # The default value is "0.0.0.0:80".
+  http_address: "0.0.0.0:80"

 # The configuration for the Let's Encrypt integration.
 lets_encrypt: